 SOC 371 Deviant Behavior (A).
 Prerequisite: SOC 100.
 Examines classical and contemporary theories of deviant behavior, the extent of criminal and deviant behavior in modern society, and analysis of various approaches to controlling deviant behavior.
 3 Cr.

 SOC 374 Sociology of Human Rights (A,I).
 Prerequisite: SOC 100.
-This course looks at the history, theories, and central institutions of the modern human rights regime to understand key issues such as universality, the right to life, free speech, humanitarian intervention, war, genocide, human rights activism, globalization, and states of emergency.
+Examines the history, theories, and institutions of the modern human rights regime to understand key issues such as universality, the right to life, free speech, humanitarian intervention, war, genocide, human rights activism, globalization, and states of emergency.
 In addition, it examines how human rights norms change and analyzes some of the challenges of contemporary human rights advocacy.
 3 Cr.
+Every Semester.

 SOC 380 Community and Social Change (A).
 Prerequisite: SOC 100.
 Examines classic and contemporary conceptions of community and social networks, their forms and impacts.
 Explores how social relations shape the multiple origins, dynamics and outcomes of social movements and other drivers of social change.
 3 Cr.
 Fall.